lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 For visualisation of the phylogeny, I recommend working in iToL [@Letunic2019] [itol.embl.de](https://itol.embl.de/).
 Like the JuPyter notebook, iToL works in an internet browser.
-Unfortunately, the free version of iToL does not allow to save the layout of a phylogeny anymore, but a paid version allows you to do so.
+Unfortunately, the free version of iToL does not allow to save the layout of a phylogeny any more, but a paid version allows you to do so.

-When uploading a treefile into iToL, I take several steps to turn it into a final figure.
+When uploading a tree file into iToL, I take several steps to turn it into a final figure.
 First is rooting the tree.
 When working with land-plants, I typically root on algae sequences.
 Second is colouring the major clades as in +@tbl:tbl7_clade_colours, and adjusting any text size and colour.